Creating Custom Architectures

 Privileged instructions

-Let's say that in our architecture, an interrupt always triggers an execution mode change, for that we should modify the custom handler to set kernel mode (CAPI.INTERRUPTS.setKernelMode();) and the reti instruction to go back to user mode (CAPI.INTERRUPTS.setUserMode();).
+Let's say that in our architecture, an interrupt always triggers an execution mode change.
+To achieve that, we should modify the custom handler so that it sets kernel mode (CAPI.INTERRUPTS.setKernelMode();) and modify the reti instruction so that it goes back to user mode (CAPI.INTERRUPTS.setUserMode();).
 As reti should only be used while dealing with interrupts, we'll make it a privileged instruction.

 instructions: